 Hey, hard-working creative.
 Want more time to make art without all that pressure and stress?

-Yep, for real. it’s totally possible to feel really good, take care of yourself, and have fun while you’re making your art.
+Yep, for real. it’s totally possible to feel really good, take care of yourself, and have fun while you’re making radical, life-changing art.
 Even when you’re on a deadline.
 Especially when you’re on a deadline.

 Let’s be honest, some of this probably sounds familiar to you:

 - You’ve combed through just about every blog/article/book on time-management to try to eek out a few extra minutes here and there to make the stuff you really want to make.

 - You’ve spent way too much time on social media analyzing what your writer/artist friends are up to and how in the hell they have time to write a book a year, go to yoga, and volunteer every week.
 Like, what?